-Horseback riding is a unique activity that combines the excitement of exploring the great outdoors with the keen sense of communion between the rider and horse.
-For experienced and rookies alike, it's so important to be aware of standard safety measures.
+Hitting the trails with your horse is a unique activity that combines the excitement of exploring with a love for horseback riding.
+For experienced and rookie riders alike, it's important to be aware of standard safety measures.
 Brush up before your next ride.

 Before Your Ride

-Even before you swing your first foot in the saddle, you need to be taking the proper safety precautions.
-Four important safety measures include:
+Before you swing your first foot in the saddle, you need to take the proper safety precautions.
+Four important safety measures to prepare for horseback riding on the trails include:

 Safety is not just about you, it's about your horse.
-A happy horse makes for a good ride; a scared horse can be dangerous for both of you.
+A happy horse makes for a good horseback riding experience, but a scared horse can be dangerous for both of you.

-Be sure your horse feels comfortable around vehicular traffic.
-Trail riding is an uncontrolled environment, and a horse that is uneasy around whatever you might encounter down trial can be a sign of trouble.
+- Be sure your horse feels comfortable around vehicular traffic.
+Trail riding is an uncontrolled environment, and if your horse is uneasy you could be in trouble.

-If you plan to tie, don’t use the reins.
+- If you plan to tie your horse, don't use the reins.
 Bring a lead rope and halter to put over the bridle.